badnetmask/pi-services/README.md

 configuration parameters (not all of them).
 Some of the configuration files are also shipped in this directory, using some (probably) sane defaults.

+# Updating everything
+The `update-all.sh` script will check for the latest versions of all images, and restart the compose if necessary.

 # Step 1 - Preparation
 # Step 1.1 - Prepare the system to run containers
 This will allow you to run your containers as the non-root users (in this case